 - Claimant UID: assigned incrementally by database to track unique claimants

 Currently, many countries have cut down on their subsidies for solar power.
 As a result, SolarCoin may represent a new and needed alternative for incentivizing solar facilities.
 For an installer, SolarCoin represents an alternative free revenue for promoting solar power and the use of renewable energies.
-Installers who refer claimants to the SolarCoin program are entitled to a 10% bounty of the annual claim amount for each facility to be paid out in SolarCoin.
+Installers who refer claimants to the SolarCoin program are entitled to a 10% bounty of one year claim amount for each facility to be paid out in SolarCoin.
 The SolarCoin Foundation is reaching out to installers who want to participate in the SolarCoin program.